Celdir/cgraph/README.md

 # CGraph - composable graph

 TODO
+ - Improve errors by including details (node/edge ids, etc) in error messages
- - Use thiserror (https://docs.rs/thiserror/latest/thiserror/) to define custom error types for FlowGraph and other results.
+ - Make algos return Result with custom error types
  - Migrate some existing return types from Option<> to Result<>, especially those that are supposed to mutate the graph.
 Consider where to keep Option<>, like perhaps for `node()` and `edge()`
+ - Collapse Edge and EdgeMut into a single struct where the generic type for data is either `&'a E` or `&'a mut E`?
  - Move `_mut()` iteration methods to their own trait, e.g. GraphMut
  - Add `between_multi_mut()`.
  - implement MultiGraph for CGraph and MultiAdj for relevant adj containers